TUDelft-CITG/OpenTNSim/book/Intro_draft.rst

 For the design and optimization of port water areas and inland waterways, simulation can be a helpful tool.
-While simulations are not the same as real life data, they still can save time and money since they allow us to explore the unknown.
+While simulations are not the same as real life data, they still can save time and money as they allow us to explore the unknown.
 You can simulate unseen events (incidents, low/high water extremes) and variants of the real world (possible changes to the waterway and/or its infrastructure).